Home / Sailing / Fleets

 Dinghies and catamarans

 The dinghy fleet has at times been split into one or more sub division of fast, medium and slow handicap.
-As the popularity of the faster boats such as performance catamarans and foiling boats has increased, this split has lost its importance and we now tend to favour less subdivision to keep the fleet sizes larger.
-This is further supported by the use of average laps racing where appropriate.
+As the popularity of the faster boats such as performance catamarans and foiling boats has increased, this split has lost its importance and we now favour a single fleet to keep the fleet size larger.
+For our round-the-buoys racing we use average lap scoring to allow boats of different speeds to compete fairly.

 LLSC is a popular destination for many class traveller events and national championships, which are often run in parallel with our Dinghy Open Weekend in September or as required throughout the year.
 Our heritage with Sailing Canoes (check out the club history on the About page) has made us a popular venue for International Canoes and we've previously hosted the Europa Cup.